top of page

 Self Regulation

 The ability to manage emotions, behaviours, and attention in different situations.
-Developing self-regulation skills is key to handling frustration, staying focused, adaptiing to changes, and interacing positively with others.
+Developing self-regulation skills is key to handling frustration, staying focused, adapting to changes, and interacting positively with others.

 Social Skills